mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ### Setup

-The Lua scripts are placed in a sub folder of the plugins folder, which is found in the Wireshark root folder.
-The sub folder is named after the Wireshark version.
+If you go to Help --> About Wireshark --> Folders, you'll find all the folders Wireshark reads Lua scripts from.
+Choose either the Personal Lua Plugins, Global Lua Plugins or Personal configuration folder.
 E.g. *C:\Program Files\Wireshark\plugins\2.4.2* on Windows.
 The script will be active when Wireshark is started.
 You have to restart Wireshark after you do changes to the script, or reload all the Lua scripts with **Ctrl+Shift+L**.

 I'm using the latest version at the current date.
 What I'm doing here might not work on earlier versions.